-Unlike a typical attorney conference room, which is located near a courtroom and used for attorneys to meet with non-custody defendants, witnesses, and family members, an attorney/prisoner interview room must be configured to provide security that meets prisoner handling requirements.
-Access to the room should be provided via both secure circulation for the prisoner and separate public or restricted circulation for the attorney.
-Such a room is typically divided by a transparent perforated stainless steel mesh screen that allows for sound transmission, or one that has a speak hole so the parties can converse with one another.
+Unlike a typical attorney conference room located near a courtroom and used for attorneys to meet with non-custody defendants, witnesses, and family members, an attorney/prisoner interview room must be configured to provide security that meets prisoner handling requirements.
+Access to the space should be provided via secure circulation for the prisoner and separate public or restricted circulation for the attorney.
+Such a room is typically divided by a transparent perforated stainless steel mesh screen that allows for sound transmission or one that has a speak hole so the parties can converse with one another.
 The secure side of the room should be constructed of glazed block wall construction to the underside of the deck, and a secure ceiling should be provided.
 A stainless steel work surface and seat should be provided at the window.
-The seat should be secured to either the floor or the wall so that it cannot be moved.
+The seat should be secured to either the floor or the wall so it cannot be moved.
 Camera surveillance should be provided, and a signal light could be provided outside the room (on both sides) to indicate when the room is in use.

 Examples of an attorney/prisoner interview room and the appropriate relationship to circulation are shown in the figures below.

 Due to these rigorous security requirements, it makes sense for the attorney/prisoner room in the central cell block.
 But from a logistical perspective, there is also a strong case for at least one of these rooms to be located near the courtroom – especially in larger courthouses.
 Let me explain.

 The Case for Proximity – Functional Benefits